richardndah7/Austin_crime/README.md

 - Theft in general is by far the most common crime, with over 14,000 incidents in summer.

--Most theft subcategories, robbery, assault, and rape reach their highest counts during summer.
+- Most theft subcategories, robbery, assault, and rape reach their highest counts during summer.

 - All theft categories show a consistent seasonal pattern: highest in summer, followed by spring, then autumn, and lowest in winter.
 This makes sense as warmer weather means more people outdoors, creating more opportunities for theft.

--Burglary peaks in winter rather than summer.
+- Burglary peaks in winter rather than summer.
 This could be because homes are more vulnerable during holidays or due to longer nights.
 And also,burglary stands out as a major crime type exhibiting the opposite seasonal pattern (Winter high, Summer low) compared to theft.

--Auto theft also shows an unusual pattern with higher counts in winter, which might relate to people warming up unattended cars.
+- Auto theft also shows an unusual pattern with higher counts in winter, which might relate to people warming up unattended cars.

--Violent crimes like assault and robbery also follow the summer peak pattern, though less dramatically than theft.
+- Violent crimes like assault and robbery also follow the summer peak pattern, though less dramatically than theft.

--Murder counts are interesting - while "Murder" entries show summer peaks as well.
+- Murder counts are interesting - while "Murder" entries show summer peaks as well.

--The rarest crimes like purse snatching and coin machine theft have very low counts (just 1-3 per season).
+- The rarest crimes like purse snatching and coin machine theft have very low counts (just 1-3 per season).

 ## Seasonal percentage distribution of the crimes recorded.

 ``` sql

 SELECT
     primary_type,
     CASE